 Tel. +27 21 959 3718

 The course offers an in-depth exploration of the methodologies employed in anthropology.
 It aims at providing a critical reflection on fieldwork and anthropological practice.
-It shows how simple choices-such as the selection of a location or a procedure, or the decision to interview a specific person, may have profound theoretical underpinnings that are crucial for the research itself.
-It teaches students that in anthropology theory and methodology stand as the two sides of the same coin.
+It shows how simple choices, such as the selection of a location or a procedure, or the decision to interview a specific person, may have profound theoretical underpinnings that are crucial for the research itself.
+It teaches students that in anthropology theory and methodology stand as two sides of the same coin.

 This course enables students to develop a critical anthropological perspective on visual culture, analyse comparatively visual forms and senses and their significance in different social and cultural contexts.

 This course introduces students to key concepts and theories in medical anthropology.
 It explores aspects such as health care systems, medical technologies, epidemics, biomedicine, indigenous healing systems, health inequalities, sexuality, gender and health, and various other health issues.
 The course draws mainly from ethnographic research conducted in the Global South to explore these issues and develop more grounded theoretical perspectives.
 It combines literature from anthropology, public health, history, sociology, and other related disciplines.

 This course encourages students to develop a critical anthropological perspective on multiculturalism and diversity.
 Students are equipped with the skill to analyse comparatively discourses of culture, autochthony and indigeneity in different social, historical and geographical contexts.
 Students learn to compare different anthropological approaches to multiculturalism, diversity, indigeneity, and autochthony, and are challenged to apply theoretical perspectives to multiculturalism and diversity to a range of empirical case studies.